MaxKorovchenko/phonebook/README.md

 ### Acknowledgments

-Special thanks to the developers of the public backend used in this app.
+Special thanks to the developers of the public backend used in this app!

 Feel free to explore and customize the app according to your needs!